memery1446/DexAggregator/README.md

    - scripts/check-balances.js
    - scripts/setup-check.js
    - scripts/verify-deployment.js

+***In the video, the address update to this file is done later.
+Fine to do it now.
    - src/contracts/contractAddresses.js

 ***Deployment addresses and info are in the terminal that sent the deploy command.